 It’s Thanksgiving time again!
 I can’t think of a better time to talk about Wild Turkey than on Thanksgiving Day!
 Here are ten incredible facts about the wild turkey that will boggle the mind of your most knowledgeable guests.
 Now, let’s get started so you can get back to that pumpkin pie!

-We have all heard the story about Ben Franklin wanting to have the Wild Turkey as the national bird of the USA.
-In his opinion the wild turkey was a “bird of courage”.
-But did you know that the turkey was believed to been sacred in the Mayan and Aztec cultures?
+We have all heard the story about Ben Franklin wanting to have Wild Turkey as the national bird of the USA.
+In his opinion, the wild turkey was a “bird of courage”.
+But did you know that the turkey was believed to be sacred in the Mayan and Aztec cultures?

 Turkeys are known to have over 20 distinct vocalizations.
 The males produce a gobble that can be heard from a mile away.